Jyrki Lumme

 Jyrki Olavi Lumme (born July 16, 1966) is a Finnish former professional ice hockey defenceman who played in the National Hockey League (NHL) and SM-liiga.
 After beginning his career in Finland, playing with Ilves Tampere for three seasons, he moved to North America to join the Montreal Canadiens in 1988.
-The Canadiens had selected Lumme two years prior in the 1986 NHL Entry Draft 57th overall.
+The Canadiens had selected Lumme two years prior in the 1986 NHL entry draft 57th overall.
 In his second NHL season, he was traded to the Vancouver Canucks, with whom he spent the majority of his career and enjoyed the most success.
-Over nine seasons with the Canucks, Lumme was named the club's annual top defenceman on four occasions, became the team's all-time top goal- and point-scoring defenceman, and was a part of the squad's run to the 1994 Stanley Cup Finals.
+Over nine seasons with the Canucks, Lumme was named the club's annual top defenceman on four occasions, became the team's all-time top goal- and point-scoring defenceman, and was a part of the squad's run to the 1994 Stanley Cup Final.
 Towards the end of his NHL career, he additionally played for the Phoenix Coyotes, Dallas Stars and Toronto Maple Leafs over the span of five seasons.
 In 2005, Lumme returned to Ilves Tampere of the SM-liiga after a two-year playing hiatus.
 He played two final campaigns in Finland before retiring, at which point he became a part-owner of Ilves Tampere.

 Playing career

 Early career (1985–90)

 Lumme began his professional career in with Ilves Tampere of the SM-liiga in 1985–86.
-Following his rookie season in Finland, Lumme was selected by the Montreal Canadiens in the 3rd round (57th overall) of the 1986 NHL Entry Draft.
+Following his rookie season in Finland, Lumme was selected by the Montreal Canadiens in the third round (57th overall) of the 1986 NHL entry draft.
 He remained with Ilves Tampere for two seasons following his draft.
 In his final year before transferring to the NHL, Lumme scored 8 goals and 30 points over 43 games to help Ilves to the best regular season record in the league.

 In August 1988, Lumme signed a two-year contract with the Canadiens.
 Playing his first season in North America, Lumme split the 1988–89 campaign between Montreal and their minor league affiliate, the Sherbrooke Canadiens of the American Hockey League (AHL).
 He became the first Finnish player to compete for the Canadiens in team history.
 While playing in an NHL game against the Detroit Red Wings on December 5, 1988, he suffered a knee injury, sidelining him for some time.
 He finished the season with 15 points over 26 AHL games, while registering 4 points over 21 NHL games within the Canadiens organization.
 The following season, Lumme earned a full-time NHL roster spot with the Canadiens.

 After scoring 20 points over 54 games with Montreal during the campaign, he was traded to the Vancouver Canucks on March 6, 1990.
-In exchange for Lumme, Montreal acquired the St. Louis Blues' second-round selection in the 1991 NHL Entry Draft (previously acquired by Vancouver; Montreal selected Craig Darby).
+In exchange for Lumme, Montreal acquired the St. Louis Blues' second-round selection in the 1991 NHL entry draft (previously acquired by Vancouver; Montreal selected Craig Darby).
 In retrospect of the trade, Lumme recalls not fitting into the Canadiens' playing style and expecting to be dealt away.